trieschlab/PymoNNto/docs/UI/cutom_ui_tab.md

 initialize()<br>
 update()<br>

-These modules have a similar layout as Behaviour modules.
+These modules have a similar layout as Behavior modules.
 The update function is called at every timestep.
 To access the parent user interface, we use an additional initialization function.
 Here, the __init__ function is only defined to give the tab a name which can be done before the parent user interface is initialized.